-29 hours per week in July 35 hours per week in January 30 hours per week in August 32 hours per week in February 28 hours per week in September 30 hours per week in March 28 hours per week in October 33 hours per week in April 26 hours per week in November 31 hours per week in May 33 hours per week in December 28 hours per week in June
+35 hours per week in January

+32 hours per week in February

+30 hours per week in March

+33 hours per week in April

+31 hours per week in May

+28 hours per week in June

 Bill's average is 29 hours per week during the July to December standard measurement period.
 He will not be considered a full-time employee for purposes of the play-or-pay penalties during the stability period (January to June) even though he is regularly working more than 30 hours per week during that time.